heywoodlh/shodan-scanner/README.md

 #### Shodan Configuration
-Edit "api_key" variable within shodan file to equal correct Shodan API key value.
+Edit "shodan_api_key" variable within shodan file to equal correct Shodan API key value.

 ### shodan_scanner
 The shodan program is intended to search shodan for a keyword (such as webcams, apache, etc.) or for specific hosts.
 This program requires that you search hosts using IP addresses and not domain names.